Master of Science (MS) in Mental Health and Wellness

 • Management/human resources

-Mental Health and Wellness Degree FAQs
+Master’s in Mental Health and Wellness FAQs

-It is important to note that GCU’s MS degree in mental health and wellness does not directly lead to clinical licensure as a counselor or psychologist.
-Earning your master’s in mental health and wellness can help prepare you for the professional experience you may need.
+It is important to note that this degree does not directly lead to clinical licensure as a counselor or psychologist.
+Earning your master’s in mental health and wellness can help position you for a range of careers that do not involve private practice in clinical settings and do not require licensure.

 TOTAL CREDITS & COURSE LENGTH: